A-Duke/a-duke-api/README.md

 - Each aggregate record represents one or few operations/states (e.g. "sales per month")
 - Views and aggregates are completely separated from states/operations and calculated after them
 - Above means that even if user is created it is not possible to directly issue queries like "select name from users"
-  - User is represented as a binary object
+  - User state is kept as a binary object, database knows nothing about `name`
   - View `users ordered by name` which has `name` field should be created and calculated separately (quite like cassandra `materialized view`)

 ## Easy Tests

-- Operation just converts one object to another, no need to have/emulate database to store sates
+- Operation just converts one state to another, no need to have/emulate database to store sates to test operation
-- Still it may be needed to mock some views, but that's pretty easy
+- Still it may be needed to mock some views/aggregates, but that's pretty easy

 ## Easy Things